How to Plant, Grow, and Care for Blue Java Banana

 Blue java bananas are part of the ABB group.
 They take one set of chromosomes from Musa acuminata and two from Musa balbisiana.

-Musa acuminata is more commonly known as the Cavendish banana, or any number of Cavendish-related cultivars thereof.
+Musa acuminata is more commonly known as the Cavendish banana or any number of Cavendish-related cultivars thereof.
 They’re a dessert banana species.
 Musa balbisiana is the species used most commonly for cooking bananas such as plantains.
 So it’s interesting that such a gooey and rich dessert banana would come from that stock!

 Still, with Musa acuminata in the lineage of the ABB group, the blue java banana does get a delicious dessert flavor.
 It’s often called the ice cream banana because they taste like ice cream.
-It’s reputed to be a vanilla custard type of flavor, and definitely worth eating!
+It’s reputed to be a vanilla custard type of flavor and definitely worth eating!

 Blue java bananas grow, as all bananas do, from a rhizomatic corm.
-This base extends about 18” into the ground before producing roots.
+This base extends about 18 inches into the ground before producing roots.
 The rhizome produces one main stalk called the false stem that forms the “trunk” of the banana “tree”.
 This stalk is actually a cylinder of tightly-packed banana leaves that grow directly up from the corm.

 When the blue java banana is about to fruit, it sends up a thick stem called the true stem.
 This grows through the center of the main stalk and then out, hanging off to one side.
 It is on this true stem that a single large flower will develop.
 Each petal will gradually peel back and form a shade for the small collection of banana flowers underneath.

-Water and Humidity
+Water

 All bananas love water.
 You’ll find these tropicals to be thirsty!
 However, they don’t tolerate standing water anywhere near as well.
-Ensure your soil is very well-draining and that it doesn’t pool up around the plant during rain.
+Ensure your soil is very well-draining and that it doesn’t pool up around the tree during rain.
 If you’d prefer, place a soaker hose around the base and allow it to do a long, deep soaking.

 Water deeply on a daily or every-other-day basis.
 During the summer, it’s likely to be daily.
 The rest of the year, skip watering if it rains significantly, and water every other day if it hasn’t been raining.